missionpinball/mpf-docs/mechs/spinners/index.rst

 Config
 ------

-In MPF spinners are configured just like normal switches:
+In MPF spinners are configured as follows:

 .. code-block:: mpf-config